willymcallister/willymcallister.github.io/_articles/simplify-resistor-networks.md

 ---
 layout: article
-title:  "Simplifying resistor networks"
+title:  "Simplify resistor networks"
 author: Willy McAllister
 comments: true
 youtubeID: pUzHSQa6lko
 ---

-Complicated resistor networks can be simplified by identifying series and parallel resistors within the context of a larger circuit.
-This article describes a systematic way to simplify a resistor network.
+Complicated resistor networks can be simplified by finding series and parallel resistor combinations within the context of the larger circuit.

 ----